puxplaying/autogit/README.md

 - `autogit`
 - `autogit -h` (Help Page and fzf-UI options to manage packages)

-To run it automatically without a password prompt for `buildpkg`, it can be added to `sudoers` via:
+To run it automatically without a password prompt for `chrootbuild`, it can be added to `sudoers` via:

-`echo "$USER ALL = NOPASSWD: /usr/bin/buildpkg" | sudo tee /etc/sudoers.d/$USER`
+`echo "$USER ALL = NOPASSWD: /usr/bin/chrootbuild" | sudo tee /etc/sudoers.d/$USER`

 ![123](https://user-images.githubusercontent.com/28549766/103438530-0b81d300-4c34-11eb-9ea1-a49542fabc4f.png)